 With immunotherapy and targeted therapy now available for melanoma that cannot be removed by surgery, chemotherapy plays a less important role in treatment.

 Sometimes, if the melanoma is on your arm or leg, you may receive chemotherapy treatment through an IV injected directly into that limb (isolated limb perfusion).
 If necessary, the infusion can be given more than once.

-While undergoing chemotherapy at Dana-Farber/Brigham and Women's Cancer Center, your medical oncologist and nurse will be closely monitoring your care.
-Our medical oncologists have experience with the latest therapies, as well as the expertise to tailor
+While undergoing chemotherapy at Dana-Farber Brigham Cancer Center, your medical oncologist and nurse will be closely monitoring your care.
+Our medical oncologists have experience with the latest therapies, as well as the expertise to tailor these therapies